Best smart LED light bulbs that work with Google Home Android Central 2021

 Let's be real, not every smart bulb in your home needs to cycle through 16 million different colors; they just need to be dimmable and react to your voice commands.
 You can save some money buying white LED smart bulbs for the more mundane areas of your house like hallways and bathrooms and save the fancier color bulbs for the areas you entertain your guests.
 There are dimmable white smart bulbs available for each smart hub ecosystem along with many options that only require a Wi-Fi connection.

 As long as you already own a Philips Hue Bridge, you can start adding smart bulbs to any room in your house.
 With this four-pack of dimmable white bulbs, you're able to schedule and automate your lighting to fit your daily needs or make it appear that your home is lived-in while you're out by scheduling lights in different rooms to turn on and off throughout the evening.

-LIFX bulbs don't require a hub, just a solid connection to the Wi-Fi network.
+LIFX bulbs don't require a hub, just a reliable connection to the Wi-Fi network.
 This bulb is comparable to a 60W bulb and is perfect for smaller lamps or lighting fixtures.
 The white variation offers the best value for your money, but there are mini color bulbs or day & dusk bulbs that will change the color and warmth of the lighting based on the time of day.
 These are sold individually and are perfect for lamps on bedside tables.